 The Next Value Shift

 Anything money can’t buy has become an invaluable asset.
 So far we only know true love and time.
-Everything else can be purchased, if not now then we can at least imagine we will be able to buy it soon, like health.
-No connectedness and reputation are other things we can’t buy.
+Everything else can be purchased.
+If not now, we can at least imagine we will be able to buy it soon, like health.
+Connectedness and reputation are other things we can’t buy.
 And as I pointed out above it is gaining significantly in value.
 As we understood that time is money we will recognize that online reputation is money too.
 What does that mean?
 Very simply speaking: Money is getting quite a competition.
 Now money was a big deal because it changed the way we were able to trade things.
 But with time and reputation coming in we simply have alternatives to trade things.
 Today this may sound very scifi or esoteric – but that’s no different than telling people in 2003 when we started with LinkedIn that LinkedIn will rule large parts of the business network world.